 The brain in ‘doing’ mode

-The brain is excellent at task-based problems.
+The human brain is excellent at task-based problems.
 For example, when an engineer is solving a technical problem or a hairdresser is deciding how to shape someone’s hair.

 This is sometimes called the ‘doing’ mode, in which the brain tries to work out the logical steps required to solve the problem.
+It’s also called ‘goal’ based, as you’re trying to achieve a specific outcome.

-And it does this without you consciously trying to recall past events.
+In the ‘doing’ mode, your brain continually searches your memories for previous experiences and knowledge, which it thinks might help you complete the current task.
+It does this without you consciously trying to recall past events.
 This ‘doing’ mode of the brain is very powerful and essential to everyday life.

 When the ‘doing’ mode is unhelpful